redox-os/book/src/podman-build.md

     time make all
     ```

+   - If the command ask your to choose an image repository select the first item, it will give an error and you need to run the `time make all` command again

 ### Existing Working Directory

 If you already have the build system, simply perform the following steps: